EdLWEISS186/dac-dual-node-cgnat-setup/README.md

 - **Internal peering acts as a stabilizing bridge** — The persistent connection between Windows and WSL ensures reliable block propagation, even when external peer availability is limited.
 - **Asymmetric topology by design** — The Windows node functions as the network anchor with higher peer count, while the WSL node operates as a support node with hybrid connectivity (internal + external peers).
 - **Peer fluctuation does not impact synchronization** — Minor variations in peer count did not affect block consistency or sync performance.

 ---

+#### Observational Boundaries

+The observations presented focus on steady-state behavior after node stabilization.

+Transient conditions such as initial peer discovery, node startup synchronization, and temporary peer drops outside the observed window are intentionally excluded from analysis.

+Additionally, behavior under conditions such as complete loss of external peers, extended network instability, or changes in static peer availability has not been evaluated in this report.

+---